Helion55/DevSecOps-on-Netflix-Clone/README.md

   4. Repository Connection
   5. Deployment of Application

+### - Ansible Section
+  1. Installing Ansible
+  2. Vagrant Installation
+  3. Configuring Ansible
+  4. Executing the Playbook

+### - Terraform Section
+  1. Azure CLI Setup
+  2. Terraform Installation
+  3. Modifying Terraform Variables
+  4. Applying the Terraform file

+### - Monitoring Section
+  1. Installing Prometheus and Grafana
+  2. Accessing the Applications
+  3. Connecting Grafana to Prometheus
+  4. Creating the Dashboard

 ## Gitlab Section

 ### 1. Local Runner Installation

 Runners are the Machines where our testing script will be executd.
 Gitlab provides its own runner which uses Ruby Image by default.
 As our application need Node and Docker image both and in Local Machine having them already, its very convinient to use the Local Machine as Runner.

 - Install the GitLab Runner Application from this url:https://docs.gitlab.com/runner/install/linux-manually.html .

-- Now on GitLab go to Settings->CI/CD->Runners->Create Runner and execute this commands on the machine where Runner is Installed
+- Now on GitLab go to Settings->CI/CD->Runners->Create Runner and executing this commands on the machine where Runner is Installed
 ```
 gitlab-runner register  --url https://gitlab.com  --token Your-Runner-Token
 ```